Temporary Inaccessibility of Physical Government Documents

 Government Information in the Indiana University Southeast Library

 Indiana University Southeast is a congressionally designated depository for U.S Government documents.
-(The term "government documents" generally means anything created or produced by a government entity (e.g. legislative bills, statistical data, reports, research studies, consumer guides, archival material, etc.).)
+Public access to the Government documents collection is guaranteed by public law.
+(Title 44 United States Code).
+Note that the term "government documents" generally means anything created or produced by a government entity (e.g. legislative bills, statistical data, reports, research studies, consumer guides, archival material, etc.).

 The IU Southeast Library receives government materials through the Federal Depository Library Program.
 Our collection includes essential government publications such as congressional bills, laws, regulations, presidential documents, studies, reports, Supreme Court opinions, and more.